project-faros/faros-config/README.md

 pip install pytest python-dotenv dotenv -f devel.env run python3 -m tests.test_config_examples dotenv -f devel.env run python3 -m tests.test_inventory

-# To run the web app locally and see changes to the code reflected live, you can run
-export FLASK_APP=faros_config.ui                # This tells flask which app you're hacking on. export FLASK_ENV=development                    # This tells flask to run in "development" mode. flask run                                       # This starts the web application on localhost at HTTP port 5000
 ```

-You can work on any part of the application at this point, testing your changes in a browser pointed to `http://localhost:5000`.
-If you would like to test these changes from another host, for example to see how it looks from your phone, you could do `flask run --host=0.0.0.0` instead.
-Ensure that you've got your firewall set up to support the necessary port.

 ## Releases